 It is often recommended to help flexion by pressing up the occiput with one or two fingers of the hand which is pulling on the shoulders.
 The reason given for considering the effect of jaw traction in producing flexion unimportant, applies to this recommendation also.

-Forceps to the after-coming head.- This is the best way of delivering it when help is needed.
-I have delivered with forceps after others and I myself had failed to deliver by jaw traction and pressure from above.
-Pulling is betliver by jaw traction Fig. 32.-Delivery of Head by combined Jaw and Shoulder Traction.
-(After Chailly Honoré.) ter than pressure for this reason: when the aftercoming head is delivered by pulling on the shoulders and jaw, the pressure of the contracted brim as the head comes down presses the parietal bones together, so that they meet in the sagittal suture at a slight angle.
-(See Fig. 85, page 205.)
+Forceps to the after coming head.-This is the best way of delivering it when help is needed.
+I have delivered with forceps after others and I myself had failed to deliver by jaw traction Fig. 32.-Delivery of Head by combined Jaw and Shoulder Traction.
+(After and pressure above.
+Pulling is better than pressure for this reason: when the aftercoming head is delivered by pulling on the shoulders and jaw, the pressure of the contracted brim as the head comes down presses the parietal bones together, so that they meet in the sagittal suture at a slight angle.
+(See Fig. 85, page 206.)
 It thus makes the vertex less flat and more pointed, and lessens the transverse measurement of the skull.
 The forceps acts in the same way, for its grip is applied to the part of the head which is in contact with the side walls of the pelvis; it does not press on the top of the head, and therefore does not prevent moulding.
-Therefore in a breech case in which you apprehend difficulty with the after-coming head, have the forceps ready on the bed. pulsations of the cord.
-If traction does not deliver, and the pulsations are getting slower or irregular, apply the forceps without any delay.
+Therefore in a breech case in which you apprehend difficulty with the after-coming head, have the forceps ready boiled, in a jug of boiled water.
+Feel the pulsations of the cord.
+If traction does not deliver, and the pulsations are getting slower or irregular, apply the forceps without delay.
 It is not more difficult to apply forceps to the after-coming than to the fore-coming head.
 If forceps traction fails, the pulsation of the cord will soon stop.
-After the cord has ceased to beat, do not inflict on the mother any further risk of damage to her soft parts, but cease pulling, remove the forceps, and take up the perforator.
-As a rule, if the head is not extracted within five minutes after the liberation of the arms, the child will die.
+After the cord has ceased to beat, inflict not on the mother further risk of damage to her soft parts, but cease pulling, remove the forceps, and take up the perforator.